alexandergerber/courses-tsa/chapter2.md

 a search engine (search e.g. for Yahoo Finance DAX).

 `@instructions`
-- Verify that the Yahoo Finance symbol for the DAX is ^GDAXI
+- Verify that the Yahoo Finance symbol for the DAX is ^GDAXI.
+- Load the `quantmod` package.
-- Import the DAX data by passing the symbol as a string to `getSymbols()`
+- Import the DAX data by passing the symbol as a string to `getSymbols()`.
-- Check under which name the imported data was saved using `ls()`
+- Check under which name the imported data was saved using `ls()`.

 `@hint`
 - If you want to pass something as a string you have to use ""